The best racing wheels and pedals for iRacing and your budget - Roadshow

 For those looking to get a bit more serious about their sim racing, Fanatec has a range of products guaranteed to challenge the healthiest of budgets.
 In my book, the Clubsport Wheel Base V2.5 hits the sweet spot between luxury, performance and price.

-I'd recommend pairing that with Fanatec's $300 BMW GT2 wheel, which, at 320 mm, is full-sized and Alcantara-wrapped, like the real thing, and offers a healthy selection of buttons and controls.
+I'd recommend pairing that with Fanatec's $300 BMW GT2 wheel, which, at 12.6 inches, is full-sized and Alcantara-wrapped, like the real thing, and offers a healthy selection of buttons and controls.
 However, the positioning of those buttons leaves a bit to be desired (many are too far away to be reached via quick thumb-press) and the shift paddles on the back are awfully vague.

 Finally, on the floor, the Clubsport V3 pedals are hard to beat.
 The all-metal construction means business and they come with two sets of pedal surfaces.
 The flat ones installed by default are easily replaced with D-shaped pedals, which are my preference.
 They even have haptic motors that buzz away to replicate ABS.